el-tumero/squ3/README.md

 ## How to use:

+0) Metamask compatible

-1) Mint a nft token representing player's spritesheet, make it unique ;) @ https://teavver.github.io/squ3-opening-screen/ (texture manager)
+1) Mint a nft token representing player's spritesheet, make it unique ;) (It should be in size 96x128px) In this repo in assets/spritesheets are example spritesheets, which can be use as a base)
+2) Minting availabe @ https://teavver.github.io/squ3-opening-screen/ (texture manager)
-2) Enter accual game by clicking connect wallet then play and then "Enter" @ https://squ3back.herokuapp.com/
+3) Enter accual game by clicking connect wallet then play and then "Enter" @ https://squ3back.herokuapp.com/
-3) Enjoy chatting with your friends in our custom made game (press T to open chat, and Esc to close it)
+4) Enjoy chatting with your friends in our custom made game (press T to open chat, and Esc to close it)
-4) Here is just a beginning
+5) Here is just a beginning

 ## From authors
 Sadly because of lack of time we haven't done everything which we planned at first.